 If it's the first time this year you are cutting the grass, the grass it may be quite long.
 The reason the lawnmower blade maybe jamming is because the grass is getting wrapped around the blade, preventing it from moving.
 A simple fix is often to increase the cutting height of your lawnmower.
 By cutting the grass longer the blade will cut less grass in one go and have more room to move, generating more force when cutting.

 If this doesn’t work check that the underside of your lawnmower is clean and grass free.
 If you didn’t clean the lawnmower the last time you used it, the grass you cut last year may have gone hard and be preventing the blades from moving.
 Clean the underside of the lawnmower and then try again.

 Another reason this could be happening is because the grass is too wet.
 You should always avoid cutting the grass in damp or wet conditions especially when using an electric lawnmower.

 A top tip is to replace your lawnmower blade each year.
 This will not only give you a neater, tidier finish, but it will cut the grass easier placing less strain on the lawnmowers motor.

 This could be caused by a number of different reasons.
 Check to see if the lawnmower cable is damaged in anyway.
 If it is you will need to replace it with a new one.

 If not, the fault maybe with the switchbox on your lawnmower.
-Spare parts are available via the Official Flymo webshop, however it is recommended that you ask your local Flymo dealer to carry out the repair, as it can sometimes be difficult to do.
+Spare parts are available, however it is recommended that you contact our customer service team for further advice.